VenkataRaoRayala/qr_authenication_app/README.md

 user will authenicate using login screen after successful login, user can scan QR code, once we read the QR code, user info we can see.

 Enabled email and password authenication.
-Please use: test@gmail.com, password: 12345678

 A few resources to get you started if this is your first Flutter project: